-Mr. Kellar began the 2011 – 2012 school year as Principal at Salem.
-He grew up in a suburb near Chicago and graduated from Concordia – River Forest.
+Mr. Kellar has been Salem’s Principal since 2011.
+He grew up in a suburb near Chicago and graduated from Concordia University – River Forest.
 Rob then went on to earn his Masters Degree in Educational Leadership from Florida Atlantic University in Boca Raton, Fl.
-He has had the honor of serving schools in Florida and Illinois as a teacher and administrator for over 25 years.
+He has had the honor of serving schools in Florida and Illinois as a teacher and administrator.
 Rob’s favorite Bible verse is Isaiah 40:31, “But they that wait upon the Lord shall renew their strength; they shall mount up with wings of eagles; they shall run, and not be weary; and they shall walk, and not faint.”
 He and his wife Karen have three grown children.
 He is a lifelong Cubs fan who likes to fish and work outside.

 Mrs. Laurie Dunnette is the 2nd grade teacher at Salem.
-She received her B.A. in Education from Florida Atlantic University in Boca Raton, FL. has completed the Colloquy Program of Religion studies/Theology through Concordia University – Chicago.
-Laurie has attended many conferences such as Differentiated Instruction, Love and Logic, and Smart Board Technology.
-Mrs. Dunnette loves challenging her students by including a lot of learning games, Accelerated Reader, and using the Smart Board.
-Currently, Laurie is one of the Student council teacher representatives, helps coach the Salem Academic Team, and is on the Lutheran Schools Week Committee.
+She received her B.A. in Education from Florida Atlantic University in Boca Raton, FL.
+She has continued in her Education by taking Colloquy classes in Religion studies/Theology and has attended many conferences such as Differentiated Instruction, Love and Logic, and Smart Board Technology.
+Currently, Laurie is one of the Student Council teacher representatives, helps coach the Salem Academic Team, and is on the Lutheran Schools Week Committee.
 Another of Mrs. Dunnette’s passions is teaching her students about God’s love through Christ.
 Intercessory prayer is a very big part of her classroom.
 Her goal is to help each child learn to become comfortable with prayer and even praying aloud.
 Mrs. Dunnette has a lot of favorite bible verses, but Psalm 25:4-5 is very special to her.
 “Show me your ways, O Lord, teach me your paths; guide me in your truth and teach me, for you are God my Savior and my hope is in you all day long.”
+Besides teaching 2nd grade, Mrs. Dunnette is mom to Taylor and Travis.
+She is married to Brian, a Lutheran School teacher in Collinsville, IL.
+They reside in Maryville, Illinois.
 Prior to teaching at Salem, Mrs. Dunnette has taught in two other Lutheran Schools.
 She has taught at Advent Lutheran School in Boca Raton, FL and Holy Cross Lutheran School in Collinsville, IL.
 Laurie has worked many different positions at school, but mainly with 2nd and 5th grades.
-Besides teaching 2nd grade, Mrs. Dunnette is mom to Taylor, age 23 and Travis, age 21.
-They both attend college.
-Taylor attends SIUE, Edwardsville, IL and Travis attends the University of Miami in Florida.
-Mrs. Dunnette is married to Brian, a Lutheran School teacher in Collinsville, IL.
-They reside in Maryville, Illinois.
-In her spare time, Mrs. Dunnette enjoys spending time with family, going to the gym, being outdoors,and singing.
+In her spare time, Mrs. Dunnette enjoys spending time with family, being outdoors, walking, bike riding,and singing.
 One thing she always likes to remind herself is to F.R.O.G.
 (Fully Rely on God).
 “It keeps the focus off me and on God, instead.
 It helps me stay positive, knowing that I’m a redeemed Child of God through Jesus.
 I am comforted that God is always with me and He cares about everything that concerns me.”

 Mrs. Meyer graduated from Truman State University with a Bachelor of Science in Computer Science.
 She earned her teaching certificate from University of Missouri St. Louis and her Master’s in Business Administration from Maryville University.
 Mrs. Meyer has been a computer trainer, Mad Scientist, Professional speaker, Girl Scout Leader, Sunday School Teacher, softball coach, basketball coach and most recently a substitute teacher for the last six years at local Lutheran schools.
 Her favorite Bible and confirmation verse is Matthew 28:19-20, “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, 20 teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age.”
 Mrs. Meyer is married to Jay Meyer and has 3 daughters (Theresa LHSS ’18, Emily LHSS ’21 and Jessica LHSS ’25).
 Mrs. Meyer is excited to be back home at Salem since this is where she was baptized, confirmed, graduated, and married.